 She’s a former AWS Women’s champion and Sabotage War of the Genders champion.
 Currently, she is the SHINE Nova champion, which she defends at SHINE 60 against Natalia Markova on Saturday, August 24th.

 While Shotzi is a very good young wrestler, she is still young and constantly improving.
 And while her ring work is very good, it’s definitely her character and raw charisma that has propelled her career.
-I can think of no better way to shine a spotlight on the career of Shotzi Blackheart than to focus on the biggest storyline of her career: her friendship and rivalry with Delilah Doom in RISE.
+I can think of no better way to shine a spotlight on Shotzi Blackheart’s career than to focus on the biggest storyline of her career: her friendship and rivalry with Delilah Doom in RISE.

 On RISE’s weekly tv series, Shotzi and Delilah’s respect for one another was not clouded by Shotzi’s desire to regain her championship.
 They worked as a team, defeating the Killer Death Machines in the lead-up to their title match at RISE 8.
-Despite their success as a team, tension grew between them as Jessicka Havok and Nevaeh questioned the strength of their friendship.
+Despite their success as a team, tension grew between them as Jessicka Havok, and Nevaeh questioned their friendship’s strength.

 At RISE 8, Shotzi and Delilah had an absolutely fantastic match.
 It went to a time-limit draw and was restarted when the crowd begged for more time.
 Seventeen seconds into the restarted match, Paradise Lost attacked Delilah and Shotzi.
 Delilah doom was injured, breaking her ankle.
 As a result, she was forced to vacate the Phoenix of RISE less than ten days before the scheduled 30-minute Iron Woman match between her and Shotzi at RISE 9.

 Mercedes Martinez was slotted into the match, and RISE even recorded a promo for the new match.